 I research our family history using traditional methods of records searching and analysis.
 I also conduct genetic genealogy research to match triangulated segments of atDNA with that of known relatives.

 Families that I Research

 Here is a list of family names that research: https://ferthalangur.spotch.com/genealogy/families/.
 Each entry there will eventually link to a specific page for that family group.

 The most current and correct version of my research is stored locally on my computers in a genealogical database.
 This is also where my research notes, raw data, etc. are stored, with backups.
 The public versions (non-living individuals) are accessible on Ancestry and Geni.

 Ancestry.COM Family Tree

 Ancestry.COM is currently the place where I synchronize my database to the Internet.
 The site is named “Guttmann Rosenburg Koppel Sigman Families” and the URL is https://www.ancestry.com/family-tree/tree/118982676.

 Living individuals are not shown by default.
-In general, I will only provide access to living individuals if you are confirmed as a family member.
-If you are not a confirmed family member, please review my sharing policy.
-Non-family will be granted access to living persons on a temporary basis, evaluated on a case-by-case basis.
+I will only provide access to living individuals if there is strong evidence that you are a family member, or at my discretion otherwise.
+If you are not a family member, please review my sharing policy.
+Non-family researchers will be granted access to living persons on a temporary basis, evaluated on a case-by-case basis.